Texas Marijuana Laws

 Possession

-Simple possession of two ounces of marijuana or less is a misdemeanor in Texas, punishable by up to 180 days in jail and $2,000 in fines.
-Possession of between two and four ounces is also a misdemeanor but carries penalties of up to one year in jail and $4,000.
+Simple possession of 2 ounces of marijuana or less is a misdemeanor in Texas, punishable by up to 180 days in jail and $2,000 in fines.
+Possession of between 2 and 4 ounces is also a misdemeanor but carries penalties of up to 1 year in jail and $4,000.

-It is a felony to possess between four ounces and five pounds of cannabis.
-A mandatory minimum sentence of 180 days in jail applies, along with a maximum term of two years in prison and a top $10,000 fine.
-Possession of between five and 50 pounds is punishable by at least two years in prison, as many as 10 years, and up to $10,000.
+It is a felony to possess more than 4 ounces.
+If the amount possessed is between 4 ounces and 5 pounds, a mandatory minimum sentence of 180 days in jail applies, along with a maximum term of 2 years in prison and a top $10,000 fine.
+Possession of between 5 and 50 pounds is punishable by at least 2 years in prison, as many as 10 years, and fines of up to $10,000.

-For weights between 50 and 2,000 pounds, the minimum penalty is two years in prison, the maximum is 20 years, and the top fine is $10,000.
-Finally, possession of more than 2,000 pounds carries a sentence of at least five years in prison, as many as 99 years, and up to $50,000.
+For weights between 50 and 2,000 pounds, the minimum penalty is 2 years in prison, the maximum is 20 years, and the top fine is $10,000.
+Finally, possession of more than 2,000 pounds carries a sentence of at least 5 years in prison, as many as 99 years, and fines of up to $50,000.

 Offense | Penalty | Incarceration | Max.
 Fine |